 You hear the term bullets all of the time in copywriting.
 But what makes them so important?

-Firstly, it allows writers to quickly come up with ideas and inspiration for copy.
+Firstly, it allows writers to quickly come up with ideas and inspiration for the copy.

 Secondly, bullets organize different points and sections of the copy.